Case Study - City of Chula Vista Land Use and Planning

 Existing Programs and Initiatives

 The city’s existing backyard composting and composting outreach serve as excellent educational tools to promote soil health and resource management.
-Weekly composting classes are conducted at the Living Cost Discovery Center, composting bins are available at subsidized rates for attendees, and volunteers that complete the full Master Composter course provide 30 hours of community service facilitating compost.
+Weekly composting classes are conducted at the Living Coast Discovery Center, composting bins are available at subsidized rates for attendees, and volunteers that complete the full Master Composter course provide 30 hours of community service facilitating compost.

 In 2010, the city council adopted Resolution No. 2010 043, allowing the use of city-owned vacant lands for community gardens and authorizing the city manager “to take any and all actions required to implement the creation of community gardens.”
 Shared composting space is required in community gardens for soil amendment production.